NCAA March Madness Basketball

 It’s called March Madness for a reason.
 Each college has a rampant fan base, whether that be the massive universities like Duke or North Carolina or the tiny little small town ones.

-The crowds love the three weeks of March Madness, they dress up, they follow their teams, they literally go mad.
+The crowds love the three weeks of March Madness.
+They dress up, they follow their teams, they literally go mad.

 And so do punters!

-But how do teams make it to the big dance?
+How do teams make it to the big dance?

 Because there are so many colleges, teams from across the country are sectioned off in divisions.
 There are 32 conferences in Division one.
 Each college plays up to 35 games, with about half of those against conference opponents, which decide where they will be seeded against each other in the conference championships.